mazenbalasta/never-left-behind/journals/Trevor.md

 Today I worked on the event page, I added an events list I also added the ability to view all events on a map using a 3rd party mapping tool.
 I also added the ability to view the details of an event. in matching with the color scheme of the website.

 Jan 30, 2024:
-Today I worked with Mazen on the front end authentication, we were able to get the log in feature working with token access on the front end.
+Today I worked with Mazen on the front end authentication, we were able to get the log in feature working with token access on the front end Completed testing for units with the boys.

 Jan 31, 2024:
 Today I created a chat feature, letting members chat with each other.
 The chat is using websockets allowing for real time communication between anyone who is a user on our app.